z3ttee/tsmedia/README.md

 ONLY WINDOWS: You then specify the path to the ffmpeg bin directory in the api's config.json.

 ## Discord Integration
-The following bot is capable of mirroring uploaded videos [WiP]:<br>
+The following bot is capable of mirroring uploaded videos:<br>
  [DiscordBot by zettee](https://github.com/z3ttee/discordbotkt)

 ## Concept Design